 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate the Homeopathy Journal a strong Pseudoscience source based on the promotion of alternative medicine.
+- Overall, we rate the Homeopathy Journal as a strong Pseudoscience source based on promoting alternative medicine.

 Bias Rating: PSEUDOSCIENCE

 Founded in 1911, Homeopathy is a peer-reviewed medical journal covering research, reviews, and debates on all aspects of homeopathy, a controversial form of alternative medicine.

 The journal is owned and published by Thieme Medical Publishers.
 Subscription fees generate revenue.

 Analysis / Bias

 According to the Journal Citation Reports, the journal had a 2014 impact factor of 0.758.
 The journal was delisted in the 2015 edition because of excessive self-citations.
 Although this is a peer-reviewed journal, it is focused on alternative medicine, which often promotes pseudoscience.

 While there is nothing wrong with studying homeopathy, there is very little evidence that it is safer or more effective than traditional medicine.
 Our advice is to be cautious when considering homeopathic remedies.

 - A third party has not fact-checked them.